Creating and Running a Zend Framework (Laminas) Project in ServBay

 config/autoload/global.php

-config already exists, modify it; if not, add:php<?php // config/autoload/global.php return [ 'db' => [ 'driver' => 'Pdo_Mysql', 'database' => 'servbay_zend_app', // Make sure the database exists 'username' => 'root', // ServBay default username 'password' => 'password', // ServBay default password 'hostname' => '127.0.0.1', 'port' => 3306, // MySQL default port 'charset' => 'utf8mb4', ], // ... other global configs ];
+config, modify it; if not, add:php<?php // config/autoload/global.php return [ 'db' => [ 'driver' => 'Pdo_Mysql', 'database' => 'servbay_zend_app', // Make sure this DB exists 'username' => 'root', // ServBay default username 'password' => 'password', // ServBay default password 'hostname' => '127.0.0.1', 'port' => 3306, // MySQL default port 'charset' => 'utf8mb4', ], // ... other global config ];

 1